Coast FIRE: The Strategy That Lets You Stop Saving for Retirement

 Mistake 2: Ignoring inflation. $60,000/year today won't buy the same lifestyle in 20 years.
 The 4% rule accounts for inflation in withdrawals, but your FIRE number calculation should use your expenses in today's dollars — the math handles the rest.

-Mistake 3: Using nominal returns instead of real returns.
-If investments return 10% but inflation is 3%, your real return is 7%.
-Use real returns for planning.
+Mistake 3: Mixing nominal and real assumptions.
+If investments return 10% and inflation is 3%, the exact real return is about 6.8%: (1.10 ÷ 1.03) − 1.
+Use nominal returns with inflated future expenses or real returns with today's purchasing power.

 Mistake 5: Setting the target and never revisiting it.
 Life changes — expenses change, goals change, returns differ from projections.
 Recalculate your FIRE number annually.